Atom-Copilot/.github/profile/README.md

 ## Explore ATOM AI!

-If you're interested in harnessing the power of ATOM AI, you can explore it further on our website at [atomaisolutions.com](https://www.atomaisolutions.com).
+If you're interested in harnessing the power of Atom, you can explore it further on our website at [atomaisolutions.com](https://www.atomaisolutions.com).
 It's your gateway to a world of intelligent solutions. 🚀

 ---